IRL

 Are you sure you want to delete this message?

 Consent and communication are the magic combo to have really good sexual experiences.
+Pay attention to whether you and your sexual partner are into it.

 You successfully shared the app